Degubi/Js-Seq/README.md

-seq.count();                         // Count number of elements in sequence seq.min();                           // Find the smallest value in the sequence, has key selector overload seq.max();                           // Find the largest value in the sequence, has key selector overload seq.toArray();                       // Collect all elements into an array seq.first();                         // Find the first element in the sequence, this returns an optional
+seq.count();                         // Count number of elements in sequence seq.min();                           // Find the smallest value in the sequence, has key selector overload seq.max();                           // Find the largest value in the sequence, has key selector overload seq.average();                       // Average of the values in the sequence seq.toArray();                       // Collect all elements into an array seq.first();                         // Find the first element in the sequence, this returns an optional seq.last();                          // Find the last element in the sequence, this returns an optional seq.join(',');                       // Join elements with a comma

 const seq = Sequence.of({ prop1: 5, prop2: 'hey' }, { prop1: 20, prop2: 'hi' });

 seq.toMap(k => k.prop1, k => k.prop2);              // Creates an object where the keys are from 'prop1' and the corresponding values are from 'prop2'
-seq.allMatches(k => k.prop1 > 0);       // Returns true if the given predicate is true for all elements of the sequence seq.anyMatches(k => k.prop2 === 'nope') // Returns true if the given predicate is true for any of the elements of the sequence
+seq.allMatches(k => k.prop1 > 0);                   // Returns true if the given predicate is true for all elements of the sequence seq.anyMatches(k => k.prop2 === 'nope');            // Returns true if the given predicate is true for any of the elements of the sequence seq.groupingBy(k => k.prop1, Grouper.counting());   // Groups elements by key, where the key is 'prop1' and the value is the frequency of the key seq.groupingBy(k => k.prop1);                       // Groups elements by key, this is as if it was called with Grouper.toArray() as the 2nd argument

 const [matching, notMatching] = seq.partitionBy(k => k.prop1 % 2 === 0);  // First array contains the elements where the predicate was true
 ```